 OS: Microsoft Windows 10 and higher

+Changing a slide layout in PowerPoint takes just a few clicks.
+This tutorial shows you exactly how.
 Imagine you’re building a house.
 Would you start by arranging the furniture without first deciding where the walls, windows, and doors go?
 Of course not!
-The same goes for slides in PowerPoint—before you start adding text, pictures, or charts, you need a good foundation.
+The same goes for slides in PowerPoint.
+Before you start adding text, pictures, or charts, you need a good foundation.
 That’s where PowerPoint slide layouts come in.

 PowerPoint Layout Types Explained